Uniform attachment with freezing: Scaling limits: Scaling limits: non-critical regimes

 \begin{proof}[Proof of Theorem \ref{thm:sous-critique}] Let $k\ge 1$.
 For all $n\ge 1$, let $V^n_1,\ldots,V^n_k$ be uniform random vertices of $\T^n$.
 Let $U_1,\ldots, U_k$ be i.i.d. uniform random variables in $[0,1]$.
 Let us first show that

 By Proposition \ref{height=ok}, it suffices to prove that

 However, one can write

 Besides, $S^n_n=o(n)$, so that with high probability the vertices $V^n_j$'s are frozen.
 Moreover, conditionally on being frozen, the $\birth_n(V^n_j)$'s are independent and uniform in $\left\{i \in [n]; \X_i^n=-1\right\}$.
-Therefore, by Lemma \ref{lem:hnalpha} (i), we know that the $\birth_n(V^n_j)/n$'s converge in distribution towards the $U_j$'s.
-Finally, combining this remark with Lemma \ref{lemme ça coalesce vite}, \ref{hyp:convf} and a Riemann sum, we obtain (\ref{eq thm sous-critique}).
+Therefore, by Lemma \ref{lem:hnalpha} (ii), we know that the $\birth_n(V^n_j)/n$'s converge in distribution towards the $U_j$'s.
+Finally, combining this remark with Lemma \ref{lemme ça coalesce vite} and \ref{hyp:conv1surf}, we obtain (\ref{eq thm sous-critique}).

 So as to end the proof of the GHP convergence, by {Lemma \ref{GP+GH=GHP}}, it suffices to establish the convergence in the sense Gromov-Hausdorff since we already have the Gromov-Prokhorov convergence.
 Let us define the correspondence